 The ‘doctor’ above wanted to interrupt a habit that she realized might need some modification.
 Here’s another way to interrupt a habit you might have.

 There are topics you explain frequently to patients.
 It’s possible you’ve been using the same approach for a while.
 There’s nothing wrong with that.
-But to give yourself a break—and reach your patients who might learn differently—why not grab another way of saying the same thing?
+But to give yourself a break—and to reach your patients who might learn differently—why not grab another way of saying the same thing?
 Try: Cause-and-effect; if-then; telling a story; or compare/contrast.

 Your ideas about how the human body works are much more informed than everyone else’s.
 The rest of us non-specialists are also walking around with ideas about how our bodies work.
 Those ideas may or may not have scientific merit.